alishaburgfeld/AllYouCanExercise/README.md

 # BUGS BUGS BUGS

-P2: If you hit save on a cardio exercise when you haven't edited anything on the active workout it clears out all the values.

-P2: If you try to add an exercise to an active workout that already had one it will replace the entire active workout with that exercise

 P3: titles and buttons on exercises look weird on desktop

 <!-- should take a look at this to hopefully be able to downgrade to a smaller ec2 instance type (serve react files in S3):